nicholas1022/cantek-todo-frontend/README.md

-This is to do list web app.
+This is a to do list web app that add, update, and delete tasks.
-It allows to add, update, delete the to do items.
+Refer to <a href="https://github.com/nicholas1022/cantek-todo-backend" target="_blank">this</a> for backend

 Tech stack:
 1) React